What is the Day Count Convention?

-- So, if you are guessing that they are made for the purpose of ease of calculations, then you are partial right.
+- So, if you are guessing that they are made for the purpose of ease of calculations, then you are partially right.
 As I said earlier, conventions are standardized processes.
-Hence, the dual purpose of the this convention is a) ease of calculations b) standardization of calculations/assumptions.
+Hence, the dual purpose of this convention is a) ease of calculations b) standardization of calculations/assumptions.

 How Does it Work?

 Let’s say a US-based company issued bonds of $ 10,000 each on the 1st of January, 2019 at a coupon rate of 12% with semi-annual payouts.
 It means the investor would get the coupon amount of $ 10,000 * 12% * 6/12 = $ 600 every six months.
 But the question arises, “what is the date of payment of coupons?”

 - Six months from exactly 1st January 2019, we get 1st June 2019.

 - On an actual basis, a year contains 365 days (non-leap year).
 Then half of 365 gives us 182.5 days.
 In this case, we get 2nd July as the date of payment of the coupon.

 - Another convention says that a month contains 30 days.
 In this case, we get 31st May 2019 as the date of payment of the coupon.

 Which date of coupon should an investor rely on?
 Here, the day count convention comes into play.
 The issuer of the bond chooses one of either convention and communicates the relevant dates to investors.